-Note 4: Continuous Enrollment Policy - A student enrolled in ENG 101 (including ENG 101 with lab) or 102 may drop/withdraw from a course.
+Note 4: Continuous Enrollment Policy - A student who fails to earn a minimum grade of C- must re-enroll in the course the next semester until a minimum grade of C- has been earned.
+A student enrolled in ENG 101 (including ENG 101 with lab) or 102 may drop/withdraw from a course.
 A student who drops/withdraws from ENG 101 (including ENG 101 wih lab) or 102 must re-enroll in the course the next semester.
-A student must be continuously enrolled in ENG 101 (including ENG 101 with lab) or 102 until the writing proficiency requirements are fulfilled.
+A student must be continously enrolled in ENG 101 (including ENG 101 with lab) or 102 until the writing proficiency requirements are fulfilled.